 I seriously recommend to use a factory-made PCB.
-If in total enough PCBs are ordered, the cost is 10 Euro / PCB, excluding postage.

 - This receiver has a small build-in, balanced and buffered hi-Q ferrite rod antenna, followed by a balanced low noise mixer and selective 10.7MHz IF amplifier.
 Even with this cheap little 50x8mm ferrite rod, it results in sensitive and clean reception.
 Its own noise level is below the noise level of a silent 80m band during evening time.

 - The design uses modern, readily available and cheap, mostly wired components.
 On the top copper are one link and two SMD trimmers, for which three "vias" have to be made with a small piece of wire (these locations on the top silk marked by a *star*.
 On the bottom copper are three SMD varicaps and two SMD FET's.
 That is all.